-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 What Are Compassionate Care Benefits?

-Available through Employment Insurance (EI), compassionate care benefits are accessible to eligible applicants.
-You don’t have to be related to the person needing care, nor do you have to live with them in order to receive these benefits.
+You don’t have to be related to or live with the person in need of care to receive these benefits.
 However, the person must consider you to be like family.

 3 Types Of Compassionate Care Benefits

-There are 3 types of compassionate care benefits
+There are 3 types of compassionate care benefits:

-• Family caregiver benefit for adults – Covers up to 15 weeks to care for a critically sick or injured person aged 18 or over
+• Family caregiver benefit for adults – Covers up to 15 weeks to care for a critically sick or injured person aged 18 or over.

-• Compassionate care benefits – Covers up to 26 weeks to care for a person of any age who needs end-of-life care
+• Compassionate care benefits – Covers up to 26 weeks to care for a person of any age who needs end-of-life care.

 How Much Can You Get Through The Compassionate Care Benefits?